Thursday, August 28, 2025

 what beauty was aloud?

-I want to believe Pythagoras
+I believe Pythagoras

 allowed for the i